smattingly/professional-experience/2.specialist/README.md

 When all of the above are complete, consult the CEO.
 With CEO approval, you may then:

 - [ ] Announce your official promotion to "Information Systems Specialist" on [LinkedIn](https://linkedin.com/)
-- [ ] Announce that you are [available for development tasks](https://github.com/orgs/dewv/teams/devops/discussions/7)
+- [ ] Announce that you are available for development tasks by posting to the Staffing channel in MS Teams